 [Related Topics: Adopting Devops | Fail Fast and Try Again]

-Let's start with continuous integration as its roots are in Agile.
-CI is a practice of integrating code into a shared repository at regular intervals, usually a few times a day.
+When it comes to CI vs CD, the two approaches are centered on software-defined lifecycles with an emphasis on automation and tools.
+Continuous integration in Agile is a practice of integrating code into a shared repository at regular intervals, usually a few times a day.
 It allows developers to detect integration bugs quickly before the code reaches production, as well as giving testers a chance to check for functionality issues.

 Continuous delivery is the implementation process of choice for DevOps teams because it involves automating the software delivery process into production.
 CD happens right after CI and involves ensuring that integrated changes and features are bug-free before automatically moving the code into a live environment.